 - Stop and think about where an egg comes from It’s always important to follow good hygiene when handling eggs so as to not transfer contamination from the egg shell surface to other foods you are handling that are not going to be cooked.

 - Dishes containing raw eggs as an ingredient, that aren’t going to be cooked before being eaten, should not be served to vulnerable people at greater risk from food poisoning such as small children, pregnant women, the elderly and people with compromised immune systems.

-	- Egg meals should be cooked for these vulnerable people until the yolk in a boiled egg has started to become firm or eggs have become set in omelets or scrambled eggs.
+- Egg meals should be cooked for these vulnerable people until they reach 72°C or until the yolk in a boiled egg has started to become firm or eggs have become set in omelets or scrambled eggs.

 - Do not buy cracked or dirty (e.g. visible faeces, feathers) eggs.
 These are more likely to be contaminated with Salmonella.
 Bring the presence of any eggs like this to the attention of the seller as it against food safety legislation to sell cracked and dirty eggs.
 If eggs get a crack in them while you handle or transport them, it’s safest to discard them or cook them thoroughly as soon as possible, for example in a baked cake.

 - If you accidentally drop pieces of shell into your egg mixture while preparing food, it could contaminate the mixture and it will need thorough cooking.
 Remove the shell pieces with a clean spoon or fork.

 - Wash your hands with soap and running water and dry thoroughly before handling any food including raw eggs and after handling eggs so you don’t contaminate other food.

 - If you are not going to cook the eggs further, don’t separate the yolk from the white using the shell as that could contaminate either part of the raw egg.
 Invest in an egg separator.